ergon/airlock-helm-charts/charts/microgateway/README.md

 ### Expert DSL configuration
 In case that the [Advanced DSL configuration](#advanced-dsl-configuration) does not suite, the expert configuration options must be used.
 There are a few reasons listed below:

-* The Microgateway DSL configuration options are not available as Helm chart parameters (e.g. base_template_file, session.store_mode, ...)
+* The Microgateway DSL configuration options are not available as Helm chart parameters (e.g. session.store_mode, ...)
 * The Microgateway DSL configuration file has already been used/tested thorougly.
 To reduce the risk of a broken or unsecure configuration, do not modify the pre-configured configuration file.